-Japanese-born pianist and multimedia artist Michiko Saiki is a passionate advocate of contemporary music.
+Japanese-born pianist and multimedia artist Michiko Saiki is a passionate advocate of contemporary music and art.
 She actively promotes contemporary music and living composers by giving concerts, lectures, and workshops.
-As a soloist, collaborative pianist, and vocal improviser, Michiko has been invited to perform at various venues including Spectrum NYC, EYEBEAM, Toledo Museum of Art, Oberlin Conservatory, University of Pittsburgh, Kent State University, University of Louisville, and University of Kentucky.
+As a soloist, collaborative pianist, and improvisor, Michiko has been invited to perform at various venues including Spectrum NYC, Toledo Museum of Art, Oberlin Conservatory, University of Pittsburgh, Kent State University, University of Louisville, and University of Kentucky.
 She recently completed two concert tours featuring fearless programs of contemporary music exploring the themes of Resonance and The Vocalizing Pianist in the 2015-2016 season.

 Michiko’s bottomless curiosity and hunger for self-expression led her not only to pursue her career as a pianist but also as a multimedia artist.
 Using experimental video and photography techniques, she explores hidden qualities of her body and voice.
 Her first video piece a…i…u…e…o… has been screened in numerous international film festivals and won First Place in the Without Word Film Festival in Metz, France in 2014.